Violin Concerto (Britten)

 Benjamin Britten's Violin Concerto, Op.
-15, was written from 1938 to 1939 and dedicated to Henry Boys, his former teacher at the Royal College of Music.
+15, was written from 1938 to 1939 and dedicated to Henry Boys, his fellow pupil and close friend at the Royal College of Music.
+Britten worked on it while staying with Aaron Copland and completed it in Quebec.
 It was premiered in New York on 29 March 1940 by the Spanish violinist Antonio Brosa with the New York Philharmonic conducted by John Barbirolli.
+A year after its first performance in New York, the concerto was performed for the first time in England at Queen's Hall on 6 April 1941.
+It was conducted by Basil Cameron, and the soloist was Thomas Matthews, leader of the London Philharmonic Orchestra.
+It received its first broadcast performance with the BBC Orchestra, conducted by Clarence Raybould and Thomas Matthews as soloist, on 28 April 1941.

+Revisions

-A revised version of the concerto appeared in 1951, including alterations of the solo violin part prepared with the assistance of Manoug Parikian.
-It was performed by Bronislav Gimpel and the Royal Philharmonic Orchestra under Thomas Beecham.
+Britten revised the concerto in 1950, 1954, and 1965.

+The first revision, including alterations of the solo violin part prepared with the assistance of Manoug Parikian, was performed by Bronislav Gimpel and the Royal Philharmonic Orchestra under Thomas Beecham in 1951.

+Britten wrote to Albert Goldberg in October 1950, saying:

 Instrumentation

 The concerto is scored for solo violin and an orchestra of three flutes (second and third flutes doubling piccolo), two oboes (second oboe doubling cor anglais), two clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, percussion (glockenspiel, cymbals, triangle, bass drum, side drum, tenor drum), harp and strings.

 Structure

 The concerto is written in three movements: